Kids Get Different Cancers Than Adults

-While adults tend to get lung, breast, prostate and colon cancers, kids are diagnosed with different cancer types like brain cancer, solid tumors and leukemia.
-Different cancers mean we need different treatments, yet only four percent of NIH cancer research dollars goes to researching pediatric cancer.
-This is why we Rally.
+Adults tend to get lung, breast, prostate and colon cancers, while kids are diagnosed with different cancers such as brain tumors, solid tumors and leukemia.
+Different cancers mean kids need different research and treatments.

 Types of Childhood Cancer